Matthew Breetzke

 Matthew Paul Breetzke (born 3 November 1998) is a South African cricketer.
-He made his international debut for the South Africa national cricket team in September 2023 and has played all three formats of the game for the side.
+He made his international debut for the South Africa national cricket team in September 2023 and has played all three formats of the game for the team.

 Born at Port Elizabeth in 1998 and educated at Grey High School, Breetzke has played domestically for Eastern Province since 2017.

 Domestic career

 Breetzke made his first-class debut for Eastern Province in the 2016–17 Sunfoil 3-Day Cup on 9 February 2017 and his List A debut in the 2016–17 CSA Provincial One-Day Challenge on 12 February.
 He made his Twenty20 debut in the 2017 Africa T20 Cup on 1 September the same year.

 In December 2017, he was named in South Africa's squad for the 2018 Under-19 Cricket World Cup.
 In July 2018, he was named in the Cricket South Africa Emerging Squad and in September 2018, was named in Eastern Province's squad for the 2018 Africa T20 Cup.
 In September 2019, he was named in the squad for the Nelson Mandela Bay Giants team for the 2019 Mzansi Super League tournament.

 In April 2021, Breetzke was named in the South Africa Emerging Men's squad for their six-match tour of Namibia.
 Later the same month, he was named in Eastern Province's squad, ahead of the 2021–22 cricket season in South Africa.